melissadiep94/covid19-project/README.md

         -
     -Use:
 Research Questions to Ask:
-- Which county was most impacted by pandemic?
+- Which state was has the most and least number of Covid-19 cases?
     - cases per month by state/county?
     - cases by age group?
     - cases by state/county/population?
     - cases by state/county average income?

 Rough Breakdown of Tasks:
 -Get API Key for covidactnow